Soliton interferometry with very narrow barriers obtained from spatially dependent dressed states

-In Fig.~\ref{fig_3s} we analyze the interferometer using the vector GPE [Eq.~(\ref{VGPE_dim})] for $g =1, 8, 40$.
-Here, the root-finding algorithm previously used to set the initial velocities is too computationally demanding; we instead re-use values found for the $V_h$ barrier at equivalent widths $w$ in the simulations of Fig.~\ref{fig_int_params}.
-In the ideal limit these velocities are the same, but this otherwise results in significantly different $A$ and $\varepsilon$ values for different values of $g$.
-We present the results in Fig.~\ref{fig_3s} as functions of the ratio $\Omega_1 / \Omega_0 = l / (2w)$.
+In Fig.~\ref{fig_3s} we analyze the interferometer using the vector GPE [Eq.~(\ref{VGPE_dim})] for $g =1, 8, 40$, presenting the results as functions of the ratio $\Omega_1 / \Omega_0 \equiv l / (2w)$.
+Due to the high computational demands of setting the initial velocities with our previously employed root-finding algorithm, we use values determined for Fig.~\ref{fig_int_params} at equivalent widths $w$ for the $V_h$ barrier.
+In the ideal limit these velocities are the same, but otherwise significantly different $A$ and $\varepsilon$ values result for different $g$.
 Figure~\ref{fig_3s}(a) shows directly the decrease in skew for $g=40$ as $\Omega_1 / \Omega_0$ increases.
 Figure~\ref{fig_3s} (b--d) shows how the fit-extracted parameters $z^{-1}$, $A$, and $\varepsilon$ tend towards the ideal limit as $\Omega_1 / \Omega_0$ increases.
 As in Fig.~\ref{fig_dyna}, solid lines show scalar GPE simulations with fully nonlinear potential $V_d(x,|\psi|^{2})$ (shaded areas indicate error ranges from fitting), again showing excellent agreement.
-Note that high $\Omega$ values are necessary to keep internal state dynamics sufficiently fast relative to the collision duration as $\Omega_1 / \Omega_0$ increases (values used are given in the figure caption).
-Extension to even higher $\Omega_1 / \Omega_0$ values is in principle enabled by raising $\Omega$ further; however $\Omega_1 / \Omega_0 \approx 70$ represents the limit of our computational capacity.
+We require high $\Omega$ values to keep internal state dynamics sufficiently fast relative to the collision duration as $\Omega_1 / \Omega_0$ increases (values used are given in the figure caption).
+Extension to even higher $\Omega_1 / \Omega_0$ values is in principle enabled by raising $\Omega$ further; the physically desirable strong separation of timescales makes this an increasingly challenging regime to fully simulate, however.
+Briefly considering off-resonant excitation and spontaneous decay, we similarly note that, in the desired regime of operation, the splitting at the barrier is a predominantly linear effect \cite{dfanalytics1,interf4}.
+Therefore, as an approximate model, we numerically solve the time-independent, three-state linear scattering problem for an incoming plane wave with wavenumber $k>0$ in state $\ket{g_1}$, and purely outgoing plane waves in every other channel.
+We include loss due to spontaneous decay from $|e\rangle$ by combining an imaginary term with the detuning, producing $-\Delta - i \Gamma /2$, where $\Gamma$ is the excited state linewidth.
+With $^{85}$Rb parameters corresponding to the rightmost points in Fig.~\ref{fig_3s}~(b--d), we find the effects of spontaneous decay and realistic detuning (equal to the linewidth) are negligible at the wavenumber $k$ required for equal splitting \footnote{Specifically, the wavenumber $k$ required for equal splitting shifts by $\approx 2\,$\%, and $\approx 2\,$\% of the incoming atom flux is lost at this wavenumber.}.